Teun/SnappetChallenge/NarrativePlan.md

 That daily student summary tests took a lot more time than I had intended and I don't have a lot of time left.
 I don't think I'll implement tests for the controller methods.
 I'd prefer to spend the time elsewhere because I feel that has more value, like showing something on the web page.

+It looks like I'll just have enough time to put a quick grid on the page and that's about it.

+I went ahead and used the build-in dependency injection in .NET Core, since that was already set up in the generated web project.
+Normally, I use Ninject for dependency injection.
+I found that the .NET Core dependency injection had a lot of similarities, so it wasn't difficult to adjust.

+## Conclusion

+I had enough time to put a quick grid on the page with some minimal bootstrap styles to make it look less ugly.
+The grid is sorted by the overall average progress score, which is the average of all the subjects.
+The subjects displayed in the grid columns are not hardcoded, but reflect the data that was retrieved.
+It could get a bit crowded if there were a lot of subjects to display.

+I took some time to think about the problem, make some notes, and do some planning becore I began coding.
+I estimate the coding part took about 3.5 hours, most of it spent on unit tests.
+I do value automated testing, so I feel that was a good use of time.
+I ended up being able to get the grid displaying on the page quickly and didn't encounter any errors.

+I was a little disappointed that I wasn't able to get as far as I had hoped.
+I was hoping to use Javascript for client-side sorting, but I didn't think I could spend any more time on it without going against the terms of the assignment.

+Dat was een leuke opgave en het was leuk om een beetje Nederlands kunnen te oefenen.